 I think overcoming fear of judgement, make motivation and finding the time to do all the things a lot easier.
 Also, when you let go of fear, the motivation to create content becomes a lot easier.
 Obviously writer's block can happen, but in my experience it's usually traced back to fear or energy leaks.
 For example, you have something big going on in your life, emotionally draining you, making it impossible to think (or produce content) that's “on brand.”
 I know I've produced nothing during those times because I couldn't find a way to spin it as “helpful” or “actionable advice” (on brand for me).

 Daily Organization & Scheduling

 I believe I touched on this in my post on “how to create the perfect planner for you,” but essentially I try to give myself an “out.”
 I have certain tedious routine maintenance tasks I do every single day.
 Beyond that, I keep a running to-do list and a daily to-do list of my top three priorities.
 These are my “must dos.”

-I’ve identified my most “productive” or “focused” times of day and schedule my must dos during those times.
-For example, 10:30-1 I am a ROCKSTAR!
-I get a second wind from 2-3, then am a waste.
+I've identified my most “productive” or “focused” times of day and schedule my must dos during those times.
 During high energy times, I schedule tasks that require my best effort.
-Sometimes I get more done earlier in the day, but if I’ve completed my three main tasks, I give myself permission to go to do whatever the rest of the day.
-I'll hit the beach or watch tv in bed, even if is 1 o’clock in the afternoon.
+Sometimes I get more done earlier in the day, but if I've completed my three main tasks, I give myself permission to go to do whatever the rest of the day.
+I'll hit the beach or watch tv in bed, even if is 1 o'clock in the afternoon.
 As an entrepreneur and blogger, the to-do lists are endless.
 There will always be more tasks to do and if you keep trying to force yourself through them all, then you will reach burn out.

 My day during my second year of blogging basically looked like: